mattjw79/presentations/archiving_files/README.md

 ```
 -   Files can be appended or updated in tar archive
 -   Using the "-d" option, you can compare the files in the archive with system files

+Notes: The tar command packages a list of files into a single archive.
+A
+compressed archive file is called a tarball.
+An archive file can be compressed
+using an option to the tar command or after the archive has been created.
+Once
+an archive file has been created, files can be updated and/or deleted from the
+archive.
+If needed, the files within the archive can be compared to the system
+files using the "-d" option.